Below are some FAQs to help you with your visit to the Park & Palace!

 At times, our outdoor events mean that areas of the Park cannot be accessed.
 Contact the venue for more information.

 Yes, this is included in your booking fee.
 We have sizes from baby 6 to adult 13.
-Please note however, we are not providing our skating aids (seals, snowmen and penguins) at this current time.
+Please note however, we are providing our skating aids (seals, snowmen and penguins) at weekends and during the school holidays only.

-We suggest arriving a maximum of 15 minutes before the start of your session.
+We suggest arriving 15 minutes before the start of your session.